Zpedia

 What Is Data Security Posture Management (DSPM)?

-Data security posture management (DSPM) is a category of solutions designed to help protect an organization’s data—both local and in the cloud—against unauthorized access, misuse, or theft by continuously monitoring, updating, and refining security measures.
+Data security posture management (DSPM) is designed to help protect data—both local and in the cloud—against unauthorized access, misuse, or theft by continuously monitoring, updating, and refining security.
 DSPM solutions use intelligent automation to identify potential vulnerabilities, enact safeguards, and perform regular system tests and audits.

 How DSPM Works

-DSPM solutions evaluate an organization’s security controls and identify vulnerabilities through various means, including vulnerability scans, penetration testing, and security audits of data centers and cloud environments.
+DSPM solutions evaluate an organization's security controls and identify vulnerabilities.
+They may use vulnerability scans, penetration testing, security audits of data centers and cloud environments, and other means.

 Key Components of DSPM